Kuoni Travel: Current ownership structure

+Following the 2015-2016 sale of Kuoni Group's tour operating divisions, the Kuoni brand operates through a series of independently-managed entities in their respective markets.

+In the United Kingdom, Kuoni UK operates as part of DERTOUR UK, a subsidiary of the German REWE Group, and is headquartered in Dorking, Surrey.

+In Switzerland, Kuoni is part of the REWE Group and its DERTOUR GROUP division, and is headquartered in Zurich.

+In France, Kuoni is part of the REWE Group and its DERTOUR GROUP division, and is headquartered in Paris.

 Kuoni UK

-Kuoni UK is part of DER Touristik (part of the German REWE Group) and is based in Dorking, Surrey, England.
+Kuoni UK is part of DERTOUR UK (part of the German REWE Group) and is based in Dorking, Surrey, England.
 Kuoni UK has been in the premium and luxury tour operating business since 1966, specialising in multi-centre holidays, safaris and honeymoons in particular to the Maldives, Mauritius, Thailand, Sri Lanka & South Africa.

 Kuoni UK has a network of 27 retail stores across the UK including 8 located in John Lewis retail stores.

-Known for exceeding customers’ expectations, Kuoni UK are regularly voted the best luxury travel company in the UK and have been awarded Recommended Provider status by Which?, the UK's largest consumer organisation.
+Kuoni UK have been awarded Recommended Provider status by Which?, the UK's largest consumer organisation.